What is Browser Sandboxing

 What is Browser Sandboxing?

-Browser Sandboxing is a security model that works by physically isolating Internet users’ browsing activity from the infrastructure, local computers, and networks.
+Browser Sandboxing is a security model that physically isolates Internet users’ browsing activity from the infrastructure, local computers, and networks.
 There are two main browser isolation techniques:

 - Local browser isolation works by running the browser in a container or virtual machine.

-- Remote browser isolation involves running a browser on an organization-hosted or cloud-based server such as BrowserStack, which allows the users to browse web applications in a cloud-based environment.
+- Remote browser isolation involves running a browser on an organization-hosted or cloud-based server such as BrowserStack, allowing users to browse web applications in a cloud-based environment.

 Local Browser Isolation: Virtual Browser

-Virtual browsers run the websites in an isolated environment, acting as a protective barrier between external threats on web and user machines connected to a corporate network.
-In such as case, if the user visits any malicious site or downloads a malicious file, these threats are unable to reach the endpoint.
+Virtual browsers run the websites in an isolated environment, as a protective barrier between external threats on web and user machines connected to a corporate network.
+In such as case, if the user visits any malicious site or downloads a malicious file, these threats cannot reach the endpoint.

 Virtual browsers significantly improve security and allow organizations to leverage old and unsupported versions of browsers.